Unfinished Puzzle. The Story of a Recruitment

 A Candidate Like in a Fairy Tale!
 Enchanted HR and a Happy Ending?

 Imagine our relief and joy.
-We call, gather, and confirm information.
+We make the call.
+We gather and confirm the information.
 The candidate passes the initial screening.
-Although they seem distant and somewhat unenthusiastic about the meeting we invite them to, we aren't necessarily looking for a social butterfly; not everyone feels great and comfortable in such social situations.
+He seems a bit distant.
+Not very enthusiastic about the meeting we’re inviting him to.
+But that’s not a problem.
+After all, we’re not always looking for a social butterfly.
+Not everyone feels comfortable in social situations.
+And that’s perfectly fine.

 When we met for the first time in the client's presence, everything seemed fine.
 The candidate "nails it" in the technologies the client seeks.
 They are very focused on the technical part, and the "soft" questions seem a bit more challenging for them, but there's no longer that distance and reluctance that seemed to fill the first phone conversation.
 The candidate is simply reserved and seems to belong to those who do not readily show their emotions.
 We send the proposal to the client.